 - Organizing some, and participating in other, Peace Day Philly events during the week around International Peace Day.

 - Conducting special collections at many Sunday platforms for progressive and charitable organizations with principles aligned with Ethical Culture development.
+Recent special collections were made for Fair Food Philly, Manna, and Planned Parenthood of SE PA.

 - Monitoring and making decisions about the Kiva loan account that the Society established several years ago.